Contents

 tab in the Calendar Items area, switching between the tabs will

-recolor events based on the associated calendar, category,
+recolor events, tasks, and notes based on the associated calendar, category,

 priority, and location appearances.
 The Calendar Items area also